-Grades 7-12 will be dismissed at 3:30 PM on Monday, Tuesday, Wednesday, and Thursday.
+Grades 7-12 will be dismissed at 3:15 PM on Monday, Tuesday, Wednesday, and Thursday.

-Grades K-12 will be dismissed at 1:00 every Friday.
+Grades K-12 will be dismissed at 1:30 every Friday.

-Inclement Weather - El Camino Real Academy will follow the Albuquerque Public School schedule of delays and closures (not East Mountain Schools) however may choose to make the decision to close without the direction of APS if necessary to keep our students and families safe.
-Watch the local TV stations, check the ECRA website, or listen to the radio for these announcements.
+Inclement Weather - El Camino Real Academy will make the decision to close or institute a two-hour delay if necessary to keep our students and families safe.
+Check the ECRA website, your email, your child's google classroom, TV, or local news stations for these announcements.